jknsware/lastpass-with-aws/README.md

 read -p "Enter your MFA token: " token
 ```

-(The other ParamX fields were added for future use and not necessarily for this script.)
+_Note: The other ParamX fields were added for future use and not necessarily for this script._

 ```bash
 $ lpass show aws-auth-security